 There are a several eligibility requirements for applying to be appointed as a magistrate.

-The most basic eligibility requirements are:
+The most basic eligibility requirements are that you must:

-- You must be between 18 and 74.
+- be between 18 and 74

 Establishing whether there’s anything in your personal or professional life that risks bringing the magistracy into disrepute.